The Weighted dB and Ear Safety

 Weighted dB Scale

 OSHA (The Occupational Safety and Health Administration) only uses dBA in their standards.
 Your work place may require a different dB scale.
 Clubs and live shows are just a few examples of common places that usually use dBC.
 Below are the OSHA standards for how long one can listen to dBA at various levels before ear damage becomes likely.
-Note it is assumed this continuous listening and "hearing damage" may not be severe but it adds up over the course of a lifetime.
+Note it is assumed that continuous listening and "hearing damage" may not be severe but it adds up over the course of a lifetime.

 Hours of Exposure dBA